 Subject Headings: Terms used to divide knowledge into related areas, which can be used to find information on a specific topic.
 They correspond to locations shown by Call Numbers.
 Like most academic libraries, Oregon Tech library uses the Library of Congress Subject Headings.
 It is one of the search options to find materials in the library catalog.
 Library databases use their own Subject Headings, usually collected in a Thesaurus.
 Health sciences libraries use MeSH or Medical Subject Headings.

 Summit: Orbis Cascade Alliance’s union catalog.
 Contains records of library collections of more than 30 libraries in Oregon, Washington and Idaho.
-Summit records can be accessed and borrowed from the Oregon Tech library home page: www.oit.edu/libraries .
+Summit records can be accessed and borrowed from the Oregon Tech library catalog Primo: www.oit.edu/library .

 Technical Report: A scientific paper written by an Oregon Tech student.
 It describes research or other significant developments in the field of the applied sciences.
 Includes research about technical concepts as well as graphical depiction of designs and data.
 Oregon Tech Library provides online access to the Technical Reports Collection here.